NomicFoundation/hardhat/docs/guides/project-setup.md

 # Setting up a project

 A Buidler project is any directory with a valid `buidler.config.js` file in it.
-If you run `npx buidler` in a path without one you will be shown two options to facilitate project creation:
+If you run `npx buidler` in a new project, you will be shown two options to facilitate project creation:
 ```
 $ npx buidler
 888               d8b      888 888